-The simplest way to avoid balance transfer fees is to apply for a credit card that does not charge any fees on balance transfers.
+The simplest way to avoid balance transfer fees is to apply for a credit card that does not charge one.
 Getting a credit card with no balance transfer fee that also offers a low balance transfer APR is actually the best overall way to reduce the cost of existing debt and pay off what you owe sooner.

 Best Options for Avoiding Balance Transfer Fees

 Find a low APR credit card with no balance transfer fee.
-The best credit card with no balance transfer fee is the SunTrust Prime Rewards Credit Card because it offers a $0 balance transfer fee along with a balance transfer APR of 3.25% (V) for 36 months.
+The best credit card with no balance transfer fee is the Union Bank® Platinum™ Credit Card because it offers a $0 balance transfer fee along with a balance transfer APR of 0% for 15 months.